 When Does a Power of Appointment Cause Property to be Includible in the Power Holder’s Estate?

-For the unititiated, a power of appointment permits someone to give property to someone else.
-Powers of attorney can allow these gifts through the person’s will (known as “testamentary“) or during life (known as “inter vivos“).
-Most powers of attorney are testamentary.
+For the uninitiated, a power of appointment permits someone to give property to someone else.
+Powers of appointment can allow these gifts through the person’s will (known as “testamentary“) or during life (known as “inter vivos“).
+Most powers of appointment are testamentary.

-Finally, for other readers, you’re in Massachusetts where the threshold for estate taxation is $1 million.
-As of this writing (in 2018), the federal threshold is $11.2 million and $22.4 million for couples.
+Finally, for readers who are not in Massachusetts where the threshold for estate taxation is $1 million, this issue may be of little importance.
+With the federal threshold at $12.06 million and $23.4 million for couples (in 2021), almost no one pays federal estate taxes.
 So, unless you’re in a state like Massachusetts that has its own estate tax, this issue is probably irrelevant to you.